 Beginning Tuesday, July 6, the City of Salisbury will resume normal operations by re-opening its public buildings such as City Hall, City Office Building, the Salisbury Police Department front lobby, the Customer Service Center, and all Parks and Recreation facilities, per staffing availability.

 Steve Myers is the mail coordinator for the City of Salisbury.
 His role focuses on support services for the City and includes receiving, processing and delivering mail, packages and supplies.
 Although he receives and delivers packages to departments from FedEx, UPS, Amazon and USPS, Steve also transports interdepartmental mail for City departments.

-The City of Salisbury will operate on a limited schedule in observance of Memorial Day, Monday, May 27.
+The City of Salisbury will operate on a limiuted schedule for the Memorial Day holiday, Monday, May 31.

 City of Salisbury receives Local Government Innovation Award For 2020 Cheerwine Festival

 Yesterday, Centralina Regional Council announced the recipients of the Region of Excellence Awards in a virtual ceremony.
 Presented annually, these awards recognize individuals, communities and organizations for their outstanding achievements in support of Centralina’s mission to expand opportunity and improve quality of life in the nine-county, Centralina region.
 Salisbury was awarded the local government innovation award for the virtual 2020 Cheerwine Festival.